Juniper/contrail-specs/5.1/tls_support.md

 		VNC API (using haproxy)
 		XMPP
 		Introspect
-		Sandesh
 		WebUI

-The above packages need to be upgraded to support the newer version of TLS (1.3).
-It is also planned to add TLS support to the following external services in Contrail 5.1:
+Wherever possible TLS support will be upgraded to TLS 1.2.
+It is also planned to add TLS support to the following external services in Contrail 5.1 and later where possible:

 		Cassandra
-		Zookeeper
 		Kafka
 		RabbitMQ
+		Zookeeper
 		Redis

 ## 3.1 VNC API
-Native support for TLS needs to be enabled for the VNC API.

 The VNC API in previous versions of Contrail did not support TLS natively.
 The VNC API traffic was encrypted by having the client talk to the backend through